rfyiamcool/notes/go_badger_wisckey_kv.md

 		if vp.Offset > e.offset {
 			return nil
 		}

-		// If the entry read from LSM Tree and vlog file point to the same vlog file and offset,
-		// insert them back into the DB.
-		// NOTE: It might be possible that the entry read from the LSM Tree points to
-		// an older vlog file.
-See the comments in the else part.

 		// 如果 fid 和 offset 一致, 则重新写到 lsm tree 里. if vp.Fid == f.fid && vp.Offset == e.offset {